 The work of planning for audience development is not complete without an in-depth exploration of marketing.
 Frequently, arts organizations spend nearly all their time, effort, and money on developing and presenting programs, with little or no resources devoted to promoting the awareness and attendance of these by target audiences.
 Although developing carefully considered program strategies is critical to success, equally well considered marketing plans are essential to achieving audience development goals.
-As Wallace Chappell, the executive director of The University of Iowa's Hancher Auditorium, notes, "audience development and marketing go hand sciousness."
+As Wallace Chappell, the executive director of The University of Iowa's Hancher Auditorium, notes, "audience development of promotional materials), or print and electronic information services (such as promotional information on voice mail systems, newsletters, or calendars).